sampsyo/cs6120/content/blog/2020-12-20-bril-algebraic-data-types/index.md

 a pair and the zero case is called unit.

-A sum type is a type that at any given time may contain any of one or more types, where which type a given value has may be inspected at runtime (a tagged union).
+A sum type is a type that at any given time may contain any of one or more types, where which type a given value has may be inspected at run time (a tagged union).
 Each type in a sum type is referred to as a constructor.
 Note that the zero case is uninstantiable, so we do not allow it.